 For those looking for a bit of Christmas cheer, I recently took to the streets of Philadelphia to uncover some of the best places to visit during this holiday season.

-I’ve already shared my favorite places to get Christmas cheer in Pennsylvania, the best things to do at Christmas in Harrisburg and Hershey, great Christmas lights in downtown Pittsburgh, and the best things to do in Bethlehem during Christmas, but if you are planning on visiting the City of Brotherly Love this holiday season, here are 11 Christmas things to do in Philly that are sure to leave you humming your favorite holiday jingles.
+I’ve already shared my favorite places to get Christmas cheer in Pennsylvania, the best things to do at Christmas in Harrisburg and Hershey, great Christmas lights in downtown Pittsburgh, and the best things to do in Bethlehem during Christmas, but if you are planning on visiting the City of Brotherly Love this holiday season, here are 11 things to do during Christmas in Philadelphia that are sure to leave you humming your favorite holiday jingles.

 Philly’s Christmas Village

 I’ve been to several different German Christmas markets throughout the state.
 All claim to be “authentic,” but some struggle to achieve it.
 However, the Christmas Village in Philly’s Love Park is simply awesome.

 Walking amongst the market’s 70+ wooden stalls, I was impressed by the market’s authentic touches.
 In fact, I really felt like I had been transported to Germany for one of their famous Christkindlmarkt’s.

 This, of course, isn’t an accident.
 Believe it or not, Philly’s Christmas Village is actually run by a group of Germans who base the market on the one in Nuremberg, one of the largest and most famous Christmas markets in the world.

 While walking around, don’t miss the stand from Chaddsford Winery, which sells Glühwein, a type of mulled red wine that is a must while browsing the grounds of this awesome market.
 For those that want something different, the hot chocolate sold at the village is also amazingly delicious.